Immunization Requirements Frequently Asked Questions

 Are there immunization requirements for entrance into Northwestern?

-Yes, the State of Illinois and Northwestern requires all full and half-time students to provide healthcare professional (e.g. physician, nurse, etc.) documentation of measles, mumps, rubella, and tetanus/diphtheria.
+Yes, the State of Illinois and Northwestern require all full and half-time students to provide healthcare professional (e.g. physician, nurse, etc.) documentation of measles, mumps, rubella, and tetanus/diphtheria.
 Documentation of meningococcal conjugate is also required for students 21 years or younger.
-Northwestern also requires that all students not entering a graduate or professional-level healthcare training program to complete a self-screening for tuberculosis (included in the Admission Health Record) to determine if there was ever a chance for exposure.
+Northwestern also requires that all students not entering a graduate or professional-level healthcare training program to complete a self-screening for tuberculosis (included in the Student Immunization Form) to determine if there was ever a chance for exposure.

 Students in health care programs must also provide proof of immunity to Hepatitis B and Varicella, in addition to completing testing for Tuberculosis.

 The specific immunizations required and documentation accepted to meet each requirement varies based on your program of study.
-Please refer to page 2 of the Admission Health Record form for your program of study to see a detailed list of the required immunizations, as well as the specific documentation we accept to meet each requirement.
-All Admission Health Record forms are located in the Immunization Requirements section of this website.
+Please refer to page 2 of the Student Immunization Form for your program of study to see a detailed list of the required immunizations, as well as the specific documentation we accept to meet each requirement.
+All versions of the Student Immunization Forms are located in the Immunization Requirements section of this website.

 Details regarding immunizations and the specific criterion for each immunization may be found on the Immunization Requirements page.